AI Data Center Power - Market Intelligence

 ~$133M total raised - Austin, TX

 Aalo Atomics makes 50 MWe modular nuclear plants for AI data centers.
-Too large for microreactors, too small for traditional SMRs.
-Purpose-built for behind-the-meter data center deployment.
+Too big to be a microreactor, too small to be a traditional SMR.
+The pitch is behind-the-meter power sited next to data centers.

-Founded late 2022 by serial entrepreneur Matt Loszak and nuclear engineer Yasir Arafat, chief designer of the DOE's MARVEL reactor at Idaho National Lab.
-Aalo builds on proven government technology.
+Founded late 2022 by Matt Loszak and nuclear engineer Yasir Arafat, who was chief designer of the DOE's MARVEL reactor at Idaho National Lab.
+The design borrows from that government work rather than starting clean-sheet.

 • HQ: Austin, TX